grafana/grafana/docs/sources/alerting/unified-alerting/alerting-rules/create-cortex-loki-managed-rule.md

 # Create a Grafana Mimir or Loki managed alerting rule

-Grafana allows you to create alerting rules for an external Mimir or Loki instance.
+Grafana allows you to create alerting rules for an external Grafana Mimir or Loki instance.

 ## Before you begin